hbc/NGS-Data-Analysis-long-course/sessionIII/lessons/05_functional_analysis.md

 The GO ontologies were developed to describe and query biological knowledge with differing levels of information available.
 To do this, GO ontologies are loosely hierarchical, ranging from general, 'parent', terms to more specific, 'child' terms.
 The GO ontologies are "loosely" hierarchical since 'child' terms can have multiple 'parent' terms.

-Some genes with less information may only be associated with general 'parent' terms or no terms at all, while other genes with a lot of information have many terms.
+Some genes with less information may only be associated with general 'parent' terms or no terms at all, while other genes with a lot of information be associated with many terms.

 ![Nature Reviews Cancer 7, 23-34 (January 2007)](../img/go_heirarchy.jpg)